status-im/help.status.im/docs/en/status-wallet/understand-network-fees.md

 If you accidentally sent a transaction with a custom network fee that's too low, check out [Handle pending or stuck transactions][handle-pending-or-stuck-transactions].
 If you want to cancel your transaction, check out [Cancel transactions][cancel-transactions].

 --8<-- "includes/urls-en.txt"

+*[Ether]: Ether (ETH) is the native coin of the Ethereum blockchain.
+For more details on coins and tokens, check out [Understand coins and tokens][understand-coins-and-tokens].